-Timeshares, aka vacation ownership, can offer access to amazing destinations worldwide.
+Timeshares, aka vacation ownership, can offer access to unique destinations worldwide.
 Still, many vacationers have mixed emotions regarding this aspect due to not wanting to spend much time at a tourist-packed destination.
 That is especially true during certain seasons.
-While another plus is that you don't have to perform maintenance work for timeshares, they do include yearly maintenance fees at a continuously increasing price.
+While another plus is that you don't have to perform maintenance work for timeshares, they include yearly maintenance fees at a continuously increasing price.
 Eventually, ownership over these fractional vacation properties can become a hefty financial obligation that is challenging to plan for as a property owner.

 One of the reasons some sales teams refer to timeshare properties as vacation ownership is that it easily confuses them with vacation clubs.
 Doing so makes avid travelers and prospective owners feel like they're making a sound investment instead of throwing their money down the drain.